 It’s a sad commentary that many people still are suffering from the effects of the economic downturn of the past decade.
 The financial shock that individuals and families have had to endure has forced many people to reevaluate their discretionary expenditures, such as family entertainment, vacations and recreation, as well as other so-called non-essentials.
 Sadly, the economic squeeze has also caused some car and truck owners to also cut back on their automobile insurance coverage.

 While a small percentage of individuals may no longer feel obliged to carry any car insurance, there are many more who understand their legal obligation to have coverage for their car or truck but only the legal minimum.
-As Maryland personal injury lawyers, Lebowitz & Mzhen, LLC, understands how these underinsured motorists can affect the legal process when a serious car, truck or motorcycle accident necessitates a personal injury lawsuit, especially in cases where the underinsured driver is the at-fault party in the collision.
+As Maryland personal injury lawyers, Lebowitz & Mzhen Personal Injury Lawyers, understands how these underinsured motorists can affect the legal process when a serious car, truck or motorcycle accident necessitates a personal injury lawsuit, especially in cases where the underinsured driver is the at-fault party in the collision.

 When litigating an injury-related traffic accident case involving an underinsured at-fault driver, there are actually two defendants: the underinsured driver who caused the roadway collision and the victim’s insurance company.
 As Baltimore automobile and commercial trucking injury attorneys, we often find that our clients are initially puzzled when they learn that they must sue their own insurance carrier for recovery of damages following an accident that they themselves did not cause.
 It is important to understand that this confusion is completely normal.